 - You have dealt with your own affairs for years and, frankly, life’s too short and you’d rather someone else took over.

-If any of the above apply, it is worth making an appointment with your solicitor to talk over whether LPAs would be appropriate for you.
+If any of the above apply, it is worth making an appointment with your Lawyer to talk over whether LPAs would be appropriate for you.